-- A. WSP employees with assigned take-home vehicles shall live within forty-five (45) miles of their assigned district, division, or duty station. - B. Liquor & Cannabis Board (LCB) Enforcement Division Employees with assigned take home vehicles shall live within forty-five (45) miles of their assigned duty station unless otherwise approved in writing by the Chief of Enforcement or designee. - C. The Internet program GoogleMaps.com (fastest route) will be the official measurement of the distance from the division, district or assigned duty station, to the employee's residence.
-If GoogleMaps.com does not recognize a street name or address, the employee will be responsible for finding the nearest address that GoogleMaps.com does recognize and then driving the remaining distance with their supervisor to determine whether the residence is within the mileage limitations. - D. The mileage determination on GoogleMaps.com will not contain water (ferry) miles, airline, straight line or any other method of mileage measurement other than all-season paved, maintained streets recognized by GoogleMaps.com that are generally open, passable and available to be used by bargaining unit members to travel to and from their division, district or assigned duty station at the beginning and end of each shift for twelve (12) months each year.
-In the case of a new street, the employee will have to get a determination from their supervisor as to whether the street meets the definition of an all-season, maintained, paved street, road, highway, etc.; and - E. Any employee who decides to take advantage of the terms of this Article will be required to send an Interoffice Communication (IOC) through the chain-of-command, which must be approved in writing by the Bureau Director/Assistant Chief, before moving.
-The IOC will provide notice of the intent to move to a residence under the terms of this Article, accompanied by a copy of the GoogleMaps.com map showing that the new residence complies with the terms of this Article.

-- F. This Section will not affect anyone who has been previously approved for a waiver of the mileage limitations; however, if an individual moves from a previously approved residence, the new residence location must comply with this Article. - 27.4 WSP and LCB employees will have one-hundred fifty (150) calendar days from the date of appointment to comply with these residency requirements.
+- A. WSP employees with assigned take-home vehicles shall live within forty five (45) miles of their assigned district, division, or duty station. - B. The Internet program GoogleMaps.com (fastest route) will be the official measurement of the distance from the division, district or assigned duty station, to the employee's residence.
+If GoogleMaps.com does not recognize a street name or address, the employee will be responsible for finding the nearest address that GoogleMaps.com does recognize and then driving the remaining distance with their supervisor to determine whether the residence is within the mileage limitations. - C. The mileage determination on GoogleMaps.com will not contain water (ferry) miles, airline, straight line, or any other method of mileage measurement other than all-season paved, maintained streets recognized by GoogleMaps.com that are generally open, passable, and available to be used by bargaining unit members to travel to and from their division, district or assigned duty station at the beginning and end of each shift for twelve (12) months each year.
+In the case of a new street, the employee will have to get a determination from their supervisor as to whether the street meets the definition of an all-season, maintained, paved street, road, highway, etc. - D. Any employee who decides to take advantage of the terms of this Article will be required to send an Interoffice Communication (IOC) through the chain-of-command, which must be approved in writing by the Bureau Director/Assistant Chief, before moving.
+The IOC will provide notice of the intent to move to a residence under the terms of this Article, accompanied by a copy of the GoogleMaps.com map showing that the new residence complies with the terms of this Article. - E. This Section will not affect anyone who has been previously approved for a waiver of the mileage limitations; however, if an individual moves from a previously approved residence, the new residence location must comply with this Article. - 27.4 WSP employees will have one-hundred fifty (150) calendar days from the date of appointment to comply with these residency requirements.